Common Questions About the BSN-ASD Program

 No if first degree GPA is greater than a 3.0, Yes if first GPA is 2.7 to less than 3.0.
 Applicants will be contacted to schedule an interview.
 All applicants are welcome to meet with the program coordinator to hear more about the program.
 This is an opportunity for us to meet you and hear about your interest in nursing.
 It is also a time for you to learn about our program and tour our facilities.

 Is an accelerated-second degree BSN program right for me?

 Before you decide to apply for the program, take into consideration your financial situation, career goals, family responsibilities, and your ability to become a full-time college student again.
 Keep in mind the BSN-ASD program is very intense.
-However, as someone who earned a BS/BA degree, you are able to progress through the program at a faster pace because since you start the program with a skill set that already incorporates writing, critical thinking, analysis, and time management.
-Time management skills will be paramount to your academic success over the next 18 months.
+However, as someone who earned a BS/BA degree, you are able to progress through the program at a faster pace because you are starting the program with a skill set that already incorporates writing, critical thinking, analysis, and time management from your first degree.
+Time management skills will be paramount to your academic success over the next 16 months.

 How long will it take to finish?

-This program will run over six consecutive, year-round quarters (including summers), taking 18 months of full-time (15-18 credits per quarter) courses to complete.
+This program will run over four consecutive, year-round semesters (including summer), taking 16 months of full-time (14-17 credits per semester) courses to complete.